OData/v3ProtocolDocument/OData Atom Format.markdown

 An OData payload may represent:

-* a single Primitive value
+* a single primitive value
-* a sequence of Primitive values
+* a sequence of primitive values
-* a single structured ("Complex") value
+* a single structured ("complex") value
-* a sequence of structured ("Complex") values
+* a sequence of structured ("complex") values
-* an Entity (a structured type with an identity)
+* an entity (a structured type with an identity)
-* a sequence of Entities
+* a sequence of entities
 * a media resource
 * a single instance of a mime type
-* a service document describing the collections (EntitySets) exposed by the service
+* a service document describing the collections (entity sets) exposed by the service
 * an xml document describing the entity model exposed by the service
 * an error
 * a batch of requests to be executed in a single request